 Where possible plot a graph or present a representation of the data that helps you describe the patterns you are observing.

-REMEMBER do not give a reason why you see these features yet – it goes in the next section
+REMEMBER: do not give a reason (i.e., interpretation) why you see these features yet – this goes in the next section.

-6. Discussion
+Discussion

-WRITE a few paragraphs here – this is where you providean interpretation of the most important processes that explain the patterns you have observed.
+Write a few paragraphs here – this is where you provide your interpretation of the most important processes that explain the patterns you have observed.

 Do the answers to these questions help you answer the (research) question/s you posed in the Introduction above?

 Do you need to acquire more information?
-This is sometimes referred to as a ‘limitation’
+This is sometimes referred to as a ‘limitation’.

-7. Conclusion
+Conclusion

-What are the potential implications or applications of your findings?
+What are the potential implications or applications of your findings, for land managers, researchers, and/or the community?

-Write a sentence or two here
+Write a sentence or two here.

-References add any additional references you have referred to here – remember they are listed in alphabetical order by author surname – follow the same format as the references here.

-this is an example only
+References

+List any references you have cited here.

+Remember to list these in alphabetical order by first-author surname (examples below).

 ABARES (2016) The Australian Land Use and Management Classification Version 8, Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), Canberra.

 Abell R. S. (1992) Canberra (1:100 000 scale geological map).
 Bureau of Mineral Resources, Canberra.

 Jenkins B. J. (2000) Soil Landscapes of the Canberra 1:100 000 Sheet.
 NSW Department of Land and Water Conservation (DLWC), Sydney.

-As a guide to how big each section should be,

-Sections 1, 2 and 3 should add up to about 15% of the word count for the report

-Section 4 (Methods) should be about 15% of the word count for the report

-Section 5 (Results) should be about 35% of the word count for the report

-Section 6 & 7 (Discussion & Conclusion) should be about 35% of the word count for the report